jon-cbar/eyes/README.md

 ### 4. Start it

-The web server requires it to run as a super user.
+The web server requires it to run as a superuser.

 ```sh
 cd eyes